hasadna/open_pension/README.md

     * Manage downloaded files, manually upload files for processing
     * Watch logs from other services
     * Fix uploaded files
+* Kafka - give us the option to notify services of events that occurred in other services.
+* Logs - Allow us to log events which occurred in service: a file has been processed, file downloaded.

 ### Pre requirements: